How to Get Rid of Sunburns

 Long exposure to the sun can cause the alteration in your DNA resulting in severe diseases like cancer.
 In the United States, skin cancer is the most common form of cancer.

-According to Skin Cancer Foundation, if you repeatedly get sunburnt, you are at a higher risk of getting ‘melanoma’ (skin cancer in which pigment-producing cells that give color to the skin becomes cancerous).
+According to Skin Cancer Foundation, if you repeatedly get sunburnt, you are at a higher risk of getting ‘melanoma’ (skin cancer in which pigment-producing cells that give color to the skin become cancerous).

 Before you treat your sunburns, you need to understand how severe it is.